brclar15/thesis/studyabroad/retellings.md

 ## Editing the Tabula Capitolina ##

-- far too complex for a print edition [inscriptiones graecae][NEED TO LINK SOMEHOW, screen shot?]
+- far too complex for a print edition -  Inscriptiones Graecae
 - digital edition allows for better usability and a more faithful representation
 - diplomatic edition represents what survives on the stone